LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 Learning Coroutines for Android by Example.
 Sample Implementations for Common Android Use Cases.
 Unit Tests included!

 This repository is intended to be a "Playground Project".
-You can quickly look up and play around with the different Coroutine implementations.
+You can quickly look up and play around with the different Coroutine Android implementations.
+In the `playground` package you can play around with Coroutines examples that run directly on the JVM.

 Every use case is using its own `Activity` and `JetPack ViewModel`.
 The `ViewModel`s contains all the interesting Coroutine related code.
 `Activities` listen to `LiveData` events of the `ViewModel` and render received `UiState`s.